jillesca/AI-Network-Troubleshooting-PoC/README.md

 ### 🚦 Verifying Telemetry on Telegraf, Influxdb, Grafana

-- telegraf
+- Telegraf
-  - Run `docker exec -it telegraf bash` and then [tail -F /tmp/telegraf-grpc.log](telegraf/dockerfile#L30) to see Telegraf logs.
+  - On 10.10.20.50 run `docker exec -it telegraf bash` and then [tail -F /tmp/telegraf-grpc.log](telegraf/dockerfile#L30) to see Telegraf logs.
 - Influxdb
-  - Access <http://10.10.20.50:8086> with the credentials admin/admin123
+  - Access <http://10.10.20.50:8086> with the credentials `admin`/`admin123`
 - Grafana
-  - Access <http://10.10.20.50:3000/dashboards> with the credentials admin/admin
+  - Access <http://10.10.20.50:3000/dashboards> with the credentials `admin`/`admin`
   - Navigrate to `General > Network Telemetry` to see the grafana dashboard.

 ### 🏁 Starting the LLM

+The [llm_agent directory](llm_agent/) provides all the code used to run the LLM.
+The entry point for the application is the [app file](llm_agent/app.py)

+In this demo, the a container runs the application on the sandbox VM `10.10.20.50`.

 ```bash
 make run-llm
 ```

-The [llm_agent directory](llm_agent/) provides all the code used to run the LLM.

-In this demo, the LLM is run using a Python virtual environment.
-Ensure that you install the [requirementes listed.](llm_agent/requirements.txt)

-The entry point for the application is the [app file](llm_agent/app.py)

 ## 🎮 Running the Demo